9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 This definition sums up the question quite nicely.
 However, let us attempt to break it down a bit.
 As we discussed beforehand, there are a lot of events that are being triggered or generated concurrently on a system.
 Each event will have its own source that provides the information and details behind the event in its own format.
 So how does it handle all of this information?

-Windows attempts to resolve this issue by providing a standardized approach to recording, storing, and managing events and event information through a service known as the **Windows Event Log**.
+Windows attempts to resolve this issue by providing a standardized approach to recording, storing, and managing events and event information through a service known as the Windows Event Log.
 As its name suggests, the Event Log manages events and event logs, however, in addition to this functionality it also opens up a special API that allows applications to maintain and manage their own separate logs.

-## Event Log Categories and Types
+### Event Log Categories and Types

 The main four log categories include application, security, setup, and system.
 Another type of category also exists called forwarded events.